 However, NCAC student-athletes give meaning to the word “student”.
 They are among the leaders, as a conference, in winning NCAA Post-Graduate Scholarships and in earning berths on the Academic All-America teams sponsored by the College Sports Information Directors Association.
-The Conference has featured several NCAA Elite 88/89 winners, which highlight the student-athlete with the highest G.P.A. participating in a national championship event.
-Kenyon's Ashley Rowatt was the first Division III student-athlete to win the prestigious NCAA Woman fo the Year award (2003); as a conference several of our best female student-athletes have been named finalists for that award over the years.
+The Conference has featured several NCAA Elite 88/89/90 winners, which highlight the student-athlete with the highest G.P.A. participating in a national championship event.
+Kenyon's Ashley Rowatt was the first Division III student-athlete to win the prestigious NCAA Woman of the Year award (2003); as a conference several of our best female student-athletes have been named finalists for that award over the years.

 Beyond the steps taken for equity in athletics and the demonstrated athletic and academic excellence, the NCAC has produced leaders at the NCAA level, which have fought for the Conference’s ideals at the national level.

 Six NCAC Presidents have served on the NCAA’s Presidents Council, most recently Tom Chema, former President of Hiram (2011-2014).
 Two of this group have served as the national chairs of the Presidents Council.
 Thomas Courtice, President of Ohio Wesleyan, served as chair (2002) to end his four-year tenure (1998-2002) on the Council.
 His predecessor at OWU, David Warren, also served as chair during his term, 1988-92.
 This OWU service follows a tradition in the NCAA, with the Reverend Herbert Welch, serving on the founding Executive Committee of the NCAA in 1906, its first year.
 Wittenberg’s William Kinnison and Michele T. Myers and Dale Knobel of Denison also served on the Council.
-Ohio Wesleyan's Rock Jones currently sits on the Division III Presidents Advosiry Group.
+Wabash's Gregg Hess currently sits on the Division III Presidents Advosiry Group.